credbull/credbull-interview/EXERCISE.md

 ## Implementation Ideas
 Feel free to develop the solution however you like.
 Credbull used the following, they may also help you!
 * Credbull uses [OpenZepplein's ERC4626](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC4626.sol) implementation of the [erc-4626 Vault Standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) as the basis for our contracts.
 * [scaffold-eth-2](https://github.com/scaffold-eth/scaffold-eth-2) is great for rapid prototyping.
-This is a fork of the foundry version, but you can fork the hardhat version as well.
+This repo is based on the foundry, but there's a hardhat version as well.